giampaolo/cpython/Doc/library/mmap.rst

    .. method:: mlock([length])

       Lock memory into RAM, preventing that memory from being paged to the swap area.
-If dealing with file, subsequent reads from this file will be satisfied from the cache, and not block on disk I/O (page fault).
+If dealing with a file, subsequent reads from this the will be satisfied from the cache, and not block on disk I/O (page fault).
 If *length* is omitted, the entire mapping is spanned.
-The number of bytes that can be locked is determined by :data:`resource.RLIMIT_MEMLOCK`  and can be increased with :func:`resource.setrlimit`.
+      For unprivileged processes the number of bytes that can be locked is determined by :data:`resource.RLIMIT_MEMLOCK` and can be increased via :func:`resource.setrlimit`.
+      When the limit is hit :exc:`OSError` with ``ENOMEM`` is raised.

+      Availability: POSIX

+      .. versionadded:: 3.9

+   .. method:: munlock([length])

+      Unlocks memory pages which were previously locked via :meth:`mlock`.
+      If *length* is omitted, the entire mapping is spanned.

       Availability: POSIX